 Kangaroo Point Bikeway upgrade: stage 1 (Goodwill Bridge to Veloway 1) - South Brisbane

-Brisbane City Council is pleased to advise the start of construction for stage 1A of the Kangaroo Point Bikeway upgrade project will begin in June 2018, weather permitting.
+Brisbane City Council is pleased to advise that construction of stage 1A of the Kangaroo Point Bikeway upgrade project is now underway.
 This stage extends along Lower River Terrace from the Veloway 1 (V1) connection at the Pacific Motorway underpass to the intersection of Dock Street and Little Dock Street.

 The Kangaroo Point Bikeway upgrade – stage 1 project is being constructed in stages for delivery purposes.
 Details on the design and construction of stage 1B, which will extend along Little Dock Street from the intersection with Dock Street to the Goodwill Bridge, and stage 1C, which will upgrade the Dock Street and Vulture Street intersection to connect the Woolloongabba and Kangaroo Point Bikeways will be released to the community in the coming months.